tonyarnold/tonyarnold.github.io/_posts/2011-04-22-my-backup-setup.md

 If you want to keep reading about backups, there's plenty of great info on other approaches at the [World Backup Day site](http://www.worldbackupday.net/).

- [elephant]: http://static.tonyarnold.com/elephant-1306151150.png "Elephants have long memory.
-Like a backup.
-And a boss."
  [thanksbb]: /mac/work/2011/04/22/thankyou-backblaze.html